mihikasa/mihikasa.github.io/README.md

-# Hello!👋 I'm Mihika Saxena 💃
+# Hello!👋 I'm Mihika Saxena💃

 I'm a digital marketer with a background deeply rooted in the world of aesthetics and creativity.
 [My journey into the realm of marketing](clients) began during my final year as a Fashion Design graduate, where my love for colors, textures, and storytelling converged to shape my passion for building compelling brands.